 And feel free to contact me with your suggestions for future blog items.

-But most links to books on Amazon will generate a few cents for me.
 Also, when I interview an author for my Gab with the Gurus Show, I’ve usually, like most reviewers, radio hosts or reporters, received the book at no cost to me.

 Read here to learn more about disclosures.
 Beginning December 1, 2009, the FTC requires bloggers to disclose whenever there could be hidden interests or unspoken biases related to recommendations.